robertorcosta/azure-docs.pt-br/articles/virtual-machines/workloads/sap/planning-guide.md

 >
 > A janela de linha de comando do Windows deve ser aberta como administrador.
 >
 > Se discos forem anexados, você precisará entrar na VM para abrir o Gerenciador de Disco do Windows.
-Se a montagem automática não estiver habilitada como recomendado no capítulo [Configurando a montagem automática para discos anexados][planning-guide-5.5.3], o volume recentemente anexado > precisará ser colocado online e inicializado.
+If automount is not enabled as recommended in chapter [Setting automount for attached disks][planning-guide-5.5.3],  the newly attached volume >needs to be taken online and initialized.
 >
 > ![Linux][Logo_Linux] Linux
 >
-> Você precisa inicializar um disco vazio anexado recentemente, conforme descrito neste [artigo][virtual-machines-linux-how-to-attach-disk-how-to-initialize-a-new-data-disk-in-linux].
+> You need to initialize a newly attached empty disk as described in [this article][virtual-machines-linux-how-to-attach-disk-how-to-initialize-a-new-data-disk-in-linux].
 > Você também precisa adicionar novos discos a /etc/fstab.
 >
 >